 Total Nitrogen (TN)

 Based on the most recent assessment of these waters relative to nutrients and chlorophyll a, the FDEP has determined that all but Card Sound are impaired by chlorophyll a.
 Therefore, based on this information, the FDEP would classify most of these waters as Category 5 with a TMDL required.
-To achieve water quality restoration more quickly than the TMDL/Basin Management Action Plan (BMAP) process led by the FDEP, Miami-Dade County has begun the process for study and implementation of a locally driven alternative restoration plan for the Biscayne Bay watershed.
-This plan will be referred to as the Northern Biscayne Bay 4b Phase 1 Reasonable Assurance Plan (RAP) to be consistent with the FDEP terminology as defined above.
+To achieve water quality restoration more quickly than the TMDL/Basin Management Action Plan (BMAP) process led by the FDEP, Miami-Dade County has begun the process for study and implementation of a locally driven alternative restoration plan (RAP) for the Biscayne Bay watershed.
+This plan will be referred to as the Northern Biscayne Bay 4b Phase 1 (RAP) to be consistent with the FDEP terminology as defined above.
 The acceptance of the RAP by the FDEP requires secretarial approval and will become a binding agreement between the County and the FDEP.

 1.3 Northern Biscayne Bay Subset

 Because the study and assessment of large estuarine systems such as Biscayne Bay will take several years to complete (based on the experience of Tampa Bay and Sarasota Bay, each of which was studied through the National Estuary Program), it is also expected that the study and implementation of remediation activities for Biscayne Bay will require many years.
 However, several mitigative activities are available to be implemented in the short term, subject to availability of FDEP grant funding.
 Miami-Dade County intends to obtain FDEP Wastewater Grant Program funding to provide septic to sewer projects in the northern Biscayne Bay area.
 Eligibility for the State’s Wastewater Grant Program funding is contingent upon the projects occurring as part of a BMAP or RAP.
 To expedite the County’s ability to apply for grant funds this funding cycle (2022–2023), Miami-Dade County offers this Phase 1 RAP for the northern Biscayne Bay as part of a phased approach to developing a countywide RAP as a path toward restoration for the entire Biscayne Bay system.
-It is the intent of Miami-Dade County and its stakeholders to provide a RAP for the entire Biscayne Bay watershed over time.
+Miami-Dade County and its stakeholders are committing to developing and implementing a RAP for the entire Biscayne Bay watershed over time.
 The RAP Study Area for this initial phase is shown in Figure 1-4.

 Figure 1-4 Reasonable Assurance Plan Study Area